James “Jim” A. Walsh, age 95, of Alexandria, passed away on Thursday, January 16, 2020, at Edgewood Senior Living in Alexandria.

 Honorary pallbearers are his remaining grandchildren, Tara (Reid) Geisler, Elizabeth (Bill Golumbskie) Walsh, William Walsh, Kristie (Paul) Tollefson, Lee (Heidi) Wilken, Emily (Troy) Wolf, AJ (Kelsie) Walsh, Cassandra (TJ) Mead, Wesley and Martin Walsh, Jamie (Rachel) Pfeffer, and Charity (Joe) Kuperus and great-grandchildren, Alexander & Fitzwilliam Golumbskie, Henry Walsh, Skye Dorman, Sierra Colton, Parker and Kate Tollefson, Oliver, Morgan, Kolt and Jade Wilken, Anna and Marcus Wolf, Saphira, Jack, Jet, Seren and Titus Walsh, Logan Pfeffer, Mia Kuperus, and great-great-grandchildren, Chevy and Harmony.

-To send flowers to James "Jim" A. Walsh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" A. Walsh, please visit our floral store.